 Disclosure: This post may contain affiliate links.
 Please see our privacy policy.

 Yakisoba is the Japanese term for “fried soba” or “fried buckwheat noodles.”
 However, the dish yakisoba is typically made with Chuka soba (a Chinese wheat flour noodle) rather than a buckwheat noodle.
-In this recipe, I’ll be using gluten free ramen noodles made of millet and rice.

 What counts as an authentic beef yakisoba recipe to you will depend on what you are accustomed to.
 Everyone puts a slightly different spin on this Japanese street food.
 I’ve even seen low carb and keto yakisoba using shirataki or zucchini noodles!